rohan-shah/mpMap2/README.md

 ##Package compilation

 This package can be compiled in two ways; either using the standard package compilation commands (E.g. R CMD INSTALL) or by using the included CMake build files.
-On windows, compilation using the standard toolset **requires Rtools 3.3**.
+On Windows, compilation using the standard toolset **requires Rtools 3.3**.

 The CMake build files allow compilation using Visual Studio on Windows.
 Although using Visual Studio is optional for R/mpMap2, R/mpMapInteractive2 definitely needs to be compiled using Visual Studio as it uses the Qt graphics framework.